MixtyFinance/Documents/README.md

 - Derivatives
 Utilize and execute DeFi derivatives instantly with full transparency across your open trade positions.
 Automated Yield Maximize yield earning from our sophisticated arbitrage strategies.
 Defi Swap Allow User to Create Exchange, add Liquidity, and Swap.

+## Ecosystem

+Mixty Finance is powering open finance through our ecosystem of cross-chain protocols, exchanges, and applications that are the legos to build the next-generation of DeFi.

+Discover a growing array of next-generation tools, protocols, and applications in our innovation playground.

+- Mixty Swap - High-Speed and 0 GAS!
+Next-Generation Protocol for DEX, the first AMM DEX running on Ethereum L2, supported by Mixty Finance and Cross-Chain Asset Protocol ShuttleFlow.

+- MixtyDex - A decentralized order-book exchange powered by Conflux Network using BoomFlow and MatchFlow.

+- MixtyPortal - Interact with Mixty Finance and manage assets using a simple browser-based wallet that unlocks the power of the blockchain on your computer.

+- Mixty Bounty - Participate in growing Mixty Finance through joining our community events, building integrations with other applications, and more.

+User self-sovereign with decentralized collaboration.
+Since there is no centralized intermediary or review organization in DeFi, all financial services require users to self-manage and authorize their actions.
+From the protocol point of view, financial service collaboration mechanisms, decentralized financial product, verifiable credentials, and data collaboration mechanisms seem to be the appropriate set of Decentralized Financial Service ( DFS ).

+Automated service auditing and smart contracts To achieve an automatic review of service elements without manual intervention, it is necessary to automatically quantify service elements through smart contracts.
+Therefore, various qualitative service elements must be quantitatively processed, such as integration with a service score system.
+In addition, many service factors also come from centralized data sources.
+In certain scenarios, Oracles may need to be used as a credible mechanism for the introduction of this external data.